hamburgear/Godot-Action-RPG-Inventory/README.md

 # Godot Action-RPG-Inventory

-Implmentation of an A-RPG Inventory mechanics that is similar to Blizzard Entertainment's Diablo Inventory system.
+Implmentation of an A-RPG Inventory mechanics that is similar to Blizzard Entertainment's Diablo® Inventory system.